-- ☐ The organisation ensures that prior to commencing work with a child or young person, direct care staff have the necessary knowledge, skills, training, supervision and support arrangements in place to enable them to provide/support care to children and young people which meets: - the Statement of Standards (section 122 Child Protection Act 1999) - other legislative and DCSYW policy requirements - the organisation's policy requirements.
+- ☑ The organisation ensures that prior to commencing work with a child or young person, direct care staff and their managers (including employees, subcontractors, agency staff, students and volunteers) have the necessary knowledge, skills, training, supervision and support arrangements in place to enable them to provide/support individualised care to children and young people which meets: - The Statement of Standards (section 122 Child Protection Act 1999) for that individual child or young person - Other legislative and DCSSDS policy requirements. - the organisation's policy requirements.